Landscape Architecture

 Our accredited landscape architecture degree provides the professional skills to design future parks and cities.
 Refine our daily lives by creating sustainable public spaces.

 You'll study a range of approaches to landscape design, from public spaces and waterfronts to town planning, urban development and regional strategies.
 As well as design studio work, you'll learn about the history and theory of landscapes, ecology, conservation, and digital communication.
-Your course portfolio will support employment opportunities in world-class landscape architecture practices around the world.
+Our Landscape Architecture programmes encourage innovation and experimentation alongside practical approaches, allowing students the freedom to develop cutting-edge and workable design solutions to some of today’s environmental and social challenges.
+Your course portfolio will support employment opportunities in leading landscape architecture practices in the UK and around the world.

 What you should know about this course